 With CaptionSync you can live caption social media videos or streams.
-In this article we show how to live caption a Facebook or YouTube live stream, using a Captioning encoder that allows the captions to be embedded directly in the video feed.
+In this article we show how to use a caption encoder to live caption a Facebook live stream, or other streaming platforms that require a caption encoder.

 Using a Captioning Encoder:

-Using EEG Falcon and iCap to embed captions in Facebook or YouTube Live:
+Using EEG Falcon and iCap to embed captions in Facebook:

 First, schedule your Live event with us.
 If you're not yet familiar with this encoder, EEG has developed Falcon, a virtual encoder that uses iCap captioning software to provide real-time captions for YouTube or Facebook Live events, among others.
 For more information on purchasing and using this encoder, contact EEG.